surenoobster/genai-stack/README.md

-I am solving all these problems

 Pick any one of the following use cases:

-Build document search and chat on over 1000+ documents.
+Build document search and chat on over 1000+ documents.'

 Code search and chat on a Github repo

-Intelligent customer support chatbot using historic support queries, website chatbot and product documentation Sentiment analysis on a customer survey report: pick any industry and their corresponding survey results to build the most insightful report with relevant data points
+Sentiment analysis on a customer survey report: pick any industry and their corresponding survey results to build the most insightful report with relevant data points